-Since we are living in the digital age, it's easier to share photos and videos about the products we love.
+Since we live in the digital age, sharing photos and videos about the products we love is easier.

 This is called consumer-generated content.

-But wait, having your consumers post about your products is not an easy task.
+But, having your consumers post about your products is not easy.

-You need to give them a lot of reasons why they should post about your products and eCommerce brand.
+You need to give them many reasons why they should post about your products and eCommerce brand.

 Not only that... but you also need to understand consumer-generated content to produce a solid strategy.

 Doing so will help you collect a lot of content from your customers.
 They are the ones who genuinely want to recommend and talk about your products.

 - What is consumer-generated content?

 - Why do you need to encourage consumer-generated content for your eCommerce brand?